PartowRoshani/Eighth-Assignment-Restaurant/repoart.md

 ## 📘 Overview

 The **Restaurant Management System** is a desktop-based application developed using **JavaFX** and backed by a **PostgreSQL** database.
-It enables customers to register, log in, browse the menu (with images), place and view orders, and manage their profiles.
-Admins can manage items and users with extended privileges.
+It enables customers to register, log in, browse the menu , place and view orders, and manage their profiles.

 ---